Anna-Ribic/FACaP/README.md

 │   │   ...
 │   │   frame-0001_floor.png
 │   │   ...
+│   │   frame-0001_ceiling.png
+│   │   ...
+│   │   frame-0001_columns.png
 │

 ```

 Here:
 - `floorplan.npy` is an array with the shape `n x 4`.
 Each element is a segment of the floorplan.
+- `floorplane.ply` is a pointcloud of the floor in the BIM model.
+- `ceiling.ply` is a pointcloud of the ceiling in the BIM model.
 - `db.h5` features a database in COLMAP format, which is used to map covisible points.
-- `cam_params-0001.txt` intrinsics of the corresponding camera (w, h, f1, f1, p1, p2).
+- `cam_params.txt` intrinsics of the corresponding camera (w, h, f1, f1, p1, p2).
 - `pose-0001.txt` extrinsic matrix of the corresponding camera
-- `depth-0001.png` depth map
+- `depth-0001.npy` depth map
 - `frame-0001.png` RGB frame
-- `frame-0001_wall.png` rotated mask of walls for the corresponding frame
+- `frame-0001_wall.png` mask of walls for the corresponding frame
-- `frame-0001_floor.png` rotated mask of the floor for the corresponding frame
+- `frame-0001_floor.png` mask of the floor for the corresponding frame
+- `frame-0001_ceiling.png` mask of the ceiling for the corresponding frame
+- `frame-0001_columns.png` rotated mask of the columns for the corresponding frame

 For more details please see the file `facap/data/scan.py`.